Throat and Neck Conditions

 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Weiner Center for Preoperative Evaluation for pre-operative information and tests.

-The day of surgery, you will be taken care of in the operating room by otolaryngologist, anesthesiologists and nurses who specialize in surgery for patients with swallowing disorders.
+The day of surgery, you will be taken care of in the operating room by otolaryngologist, anesthesiologists and nurses who specialize in surgery for patients with tonsil or adenoid conditions.
 After surgery, you will go to the post-surgical care unit where you will receive comprehensive care by experienced surgical and nursing staff.

 Brigham and Women’s Faulkner Hospital provides a multidisciplinary approach to patient care by collaborating with colleagues who have extensive experience in diagnosing and treating ear, nose and throat disorders and conditions.
 In addition, patients have full access to Brigham and Women’s Hospital's world-renowned academic medical community, with its diverse specialists, and state-of-the-art facilities.